eledelaf/Project-Master-Final-/README.md

 So this is definitely not random behaviour; the model is learning a meaningful decision boundary.

 9. Sentiment analysis
+   - Chart with the sentiment analysis depending on the paper
+   - Chart time vs sentiment to see if there is a difference between 2020 (covid) an rest of the time
-10. Ver las diferencias entre los periodicos, ver a que dan más importancia cada uno (BLM, COVID, Palestina...) creo que puedo hacerlo con topic classification
+   - Topic analysis: (Ver las diferencias entre los periodicos, ver a que dan más importancia cada uno (BLM, COVID, Palestina...) creo que puedo hacerlo con topic classification )/Cual es el tema de las protestas (Ukrania = Peace/ Venezuela = economia / Palestina = Religion) # is not the best
+   - Protest growing, looking for spickes that signals the onset of the protest event/ contar secuencias, cuantas veces sale la palabra protest antes de que haya una protesta violenta ¿?
+10.
+- Interesting to define how sociaty discuss